Real Estate Courses

 REST 80 - Real Estate Principles ( 3.00 - Units )

-Real and personal property acquisition, ownership, estates in real property, joint tenancies, partnerships, sales contracts, homesteads, deeds and taxes.
-Methods of financing, real estate practices, and regulation of the real estate business.
+This course serves as the foundational course for real estate.
+A broad range of real estate subjects are introduced to the student in this course.
+Topics addressed include real and personal property acquisition, ownership, estates in real property, joint tenancies, partnerships, sales contracts, homesteads, deeds and taxes.
+Methods of financing, real estate practices, and federal as well as state regulation of the real estate business.

 Student Learning Outcomes (SLO)

-1. Develop an understanding of the importance of real estate in a society
+1. recognize the importance of real estate in a society;

-3. Student will be able to explain difference between Real Property and Personal Property
+3. explain difference between Real Property and Personal Property;

-4. To develop critical thinking skills about appropriate property acquisition
+4. develop critical thinking skills about appropriate property acquisition.

 REST 81A - Legal Aspects of Real Estate ( 3.00 - Units )